jamesnyika/SNOWUseCases/21-Configuring Roles and Permissions.md

 # 21-Configuring Roles and Permissions
-Configuring roles and permissions for business data on forms is handled through :
+Configuring roles and permissions for business data on forms is handled through a combination of 3 capabilites :

 ## 1. Filters
 Filters are used to control what data is allowed to reach the screen.
 Consider the navigation items on the filter navigation.
 Many are filters on